 If you have Garmin watch or GPS device which accepts Garmin Apps you can use MapRunG instead of a phone.

 For obvious reasons this year we have to limit runners on the night to 30 with all pre-entry via Fabian4 and individual starts.
-Once the 30 runner limit is reached anyone else is free to run the course at any time after 7pm and pdf’s of the paper maps will be put on the website.
+You are free to run the course after the event as pdf’s of the paper maps will be put on the website.

 – £5.00.
 U16s (£1.00) are very welcome to take part but must be accompanied by an adult.

 Bring – phone, torch, watch and hi viz to wear.

 - You have 60 minutes, and a map with up to 30 checkpoints to visit.

 - Your goal: to score points by visiting checkpoints.
 Score as many points as you can, and get back to the start within the time limit.